Franknjava/TheNightOfTheTentacles/README.md

 * Off course, it is NOT recommended to use this in production code.
 Except you're off for world domination by insane coding.
 * Currently the tentacle statements work only in "normal" methods.
 Especially they do not work in constructors and in static methods.
 * It is very likely that your code won't decompile anymore.
 Albeit in some cases it does in a surprisingly strange way.
-* You may get strange JVM error at runtime if you do really bad things.
+* You may get strange JVM errors at runtime if you do really bad things.
 Like accessing variables of wrong type by skipping declarations.
 * With tentacles you can do things wich are not possible in Java by other means.
 Some of these are:
     * Jump in and out of blocks. (e.g. right into a loop body or from one loop body to a different one)
     * Jump to dynamic targets specified by variables.